 ## 0.4303797

-We see that P-value is larger now (> 0.25) and we have no reason to question the null hypothesis of an equal incidence in males and females based on this result.
-Thus, we conclude that an unequal (40%:60%) population size between the sexes would already be enough to explain the apparent difference of 136:180 in appendicitis cases, since there is not anymore any statistically significant deviation from the null hypothesis once the null hypothesis takes into account the different population sizes of males and females.
+We see that the P-value is now much larger (about 0.27) than earlier (about 0.015) and we have no reason to question the null hypothesis of an equal incidence in males and females based on this result.
+Thus, we conclude that an unequal (40%:60%) population proportion between the biological sexes would already be enough to explain the apparent difference of 136:180 in the appendicitis cases, since there is not anymore any statistically significant deviation from the null hypothesis once the null hypothesis takes into account the different population proportions of males and females.

 Example 2.3

-Answer: We expect a rate of 30% and we have observed an empirical rate of \(0.46=23/50\) from a sample of size 50.
-Let’s draw a picture of the null distribution and the observation, adapting the code we used earlier for distribution Bin(100,0.5).
+Answer: We expect a success rate of 30% and we have observed an empirical rate of \(0.46=23/50\) from a sample of size 50.
+Let’s draw a picture of the null distribution and mark our observation, by adapting the code we used earlier to draw the distribution Bin(100,0.5).

 n = 50